 As many people are afraid to take psychiatric medicines, I wrote a series of short blog posts about psychiatric medicines and sometimes referred patients to them.

 Over time, I started liking my blog.
 It became a place I could visit, a place where I could express myself.
 Here, I was obliged to clarify things in my mind before I wrote, unlike a diary where I might allow sloppy thinking, half-baked ideas and excessive emotion.

-Though I’m aware of things happening around the world, I’m hesitant to comment on them here.
-I think news reports are often some sort of a red herring, the real news being closer to what one reads between the lines.
-Things sometimes don’t add up.
-There are so many things I read and hear, that float around like space junk in my head, but can’t be neutralised because of missing bits of information.
-Random example: Colombia – Juan Manuel Santos – Nobel peace prize – FARC – José Luis Mendieta – forgiveness/punishment … After some time I just let them go.
+Though I think I’m aware of things happening around the world, I’m hesitant to comment on them here, especially after I came to know that ‘fake news’ exists and is not just something Trump rants about.
+A lot of stuff floats around like space junk in my head, but can’t be neutralised because of missing bits of information.
+Random example: Colombia – Juan Manuel Santos – Nobel peace prize – FARC – José Luis Mendieta – forgiveness/punishment … After some time I just let it go.

 I didn’t write for nearly two years as I didn’t feel the need to.
 In November 2016 I wrote ‘Change’ because I needed to sort out my thoughts about this phase of my life.
 Writing helped.

 Of late, I’ve been in a nostalgic mood.
 Things are too quiet around the house with the kids having flown the nest.
 That’s why I’ve been writing almost exclusively about the time I lived on different ships over a six-year period.
 Those days now seem like a wonderful lifetime lived centuries ago.
 I’ve been sharing the links to these posts with everyone: cousins, my high school whatsapp group, and friends made over the years in different places.